 Floor plans, 3D renderings, and models are often used to convey an idea for a particular space within a design, but even these approaches — a staple of architectural design — can fail to effectively communicate ideas with clients.

-This is where our VR services come into there own.
+This is where our VR services come into their own.
 As an immersive technology, we can transport our clients into a fully interactive 3D environment, giving them the opportunity to explore a virtual representation of a particular room, floor, or building design as a whole

 Key benefits of incorporating VR into the design process